 Communication technology has come a long way over the years.
 Advanced innovation in worksite communication gives lone workers access to intrinsically safe devices with features such as:

 Organizations are turning to mobile apps to improve lone worker safety.
 Today, mobile apps use location services to pin-point workers’ precise location and give them a connection to emergency assistance without pushing a button.
 Employees need personal safety devices that deliver such notifications within seconds.

-SafeTek Shield™ keeps lone workers safe with by combining our Centralized Control Room and connected worker technologies to provide real-time data and assistance in critical situations including emergency notification monitoring, motion detection, and open communication and alarm technology.
-From gas monitoring to motion and fall recognition, our connected wearable technologies have a variety of features to alert, and notify our control room of distress, so we can send assistance to help workers.
+SafeTek Guard™ keeps lone workers safe with connected worker technologies to provide real-time data and assistance in critical situations including emergency notification monitoring, motion detection, and open communication and alarm technology.
+From gas monitoring to motion and fall recognition, our connected wearable technologies have a variety of capabilities.

 - GPS Location Capabilities

 - Hazardous Gas Monitoring

 - Fall / Motion Detection

 - Emergency Support from Command Center

 When Safety Matters, We’re Ready.™